inet-framework/inet-showcases/docs/wireless/ratecontrol/index.md

 Below are two animations showing the hosts going around the obstacle.
 In the first video, the hosts don't use rate control, and always transmit with 54 Mbps.
-In the second video, hosts use <var>AARFRateControl</var>.
+In the second video, hosts use `AARFRateControl`.
 The transmissions intersect the obstacle during the simulation.
 The path the transmission takes through the obstacle varies in length as the hosts are moving.
-When using rate control, <var>sinkHost</var> manages to receive more transmission succcessfully when transmissions go through the forest.
+When using rate control, `sinkHost` manages to receive more transmission succcessfully when transmissions go through the forest.

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="noratecontrol3.mp4" width="850" height="380"></video>